Dewberry/stormcloud/records/sst/README.md

-### Records
+### SST Records

-This folder contains json documentation of past jobs submitted in the following format
+This folder contains json documentation of past SST jobs submitted in the following format

 ```
 {